Money Matters debt advice critical to Stoke-on-Trent Foodbank success

 Julia’s debt was written off eventually and she was given the opportunity to start afresh.

 Money Matters is:

 • Authorised and regulated by The Financial Conduct Authority

 • Authorised by the Financial Conduct Authority to provide credit information services

-• Registered with the Money Advice Trust for the Common Financial Statement
+• Registered with the Money Advice Service for the Common Financial Statement